lenra-io/server/README.md

 Requirement :
   * Start database with Docker `docker run --restart always -p 5432:5432 --name lenra-postgres -e POSTGRES_DB=lenra_dev -e POSTGRES_PASSWORD=postgres -d postgres`
+  * Install erlang in version 24.2 and elixir in version 1.12.3 otp-24
   * Create the database and start migration `mix setup`.
 This is equivalent to running the following commands :
     * `mix deps.get` to install the dependencies
     * `mix ecto.create` to create database